 - Provisioned users are assigned a unique An Oracle-assigned unique ID called an Oracle Cloud Identifier (OCID).
 This ID is included as part of the resource's information in both the Console and API.

 - Provisioned users can have API keys, auth tokens, and other service-specific credentials

-- An administrator can list the users in the Console
+- You can list the users in the Console

-- Federated users can access the User Settings page to see and manage these credentials for themselves
+- Provisioned users can access the User Settings page to see and manage these credentials for themselves

 The SCIM configuration introduces the concept of the provisioned or synchronized user.
 The following descriptions provide details to help you understand the user types you'll be managing.